-The resulting wave on the DC output heavily depends on the frequency resp. period of the selected wave, its amplitude and also the power supply model.
-The effects of the capacities on the wave can be partially compensated.
-A high-speed modification, like offered with option HS (see "1.9.5.
-Options"), can help to decrease rise and fall times.
-It has a positive impact on periodic functions like rectangle or sine wave.
+The resulting wave form on the DC output heavily depends on the frequency of the selected wave, its amplitude and the device's output capacitance.
+The effects of the power supply on the wave can only be partially compensated.
+A high-speed modification can help to decrease rise and fall times.
+This has a positive impact on periodic functions like rectangle or sine wave.
 Alternatively, the resulting wave form on the DC output can also be improved by attaching additional load (fixed & ohmic or variable & electronic).